ArduPilot/ardupilot_wiki/dev/source/docs/ros-aruco-detection.rst

 The system uses `ROS <http://www.ros.org/>`__ for all the tasks it has to do.
 The images from Raspberry Pi Camera are captured by `raspicam_node <https://github.com/UbiquityRobotics/raspicam_node>`__, the poses estimation are calculated by a modified version of `aruco_gridboard <https://github.com/anbello/aruco_gridboard>`__ and the relevant messages are sent to the Flight Controller using `mavros <http://wiki.ros.org/mavros>`__.
 All this ROS packages, and other we will see later, runs on the Raspberry Pi 3.

-The ROS node raspicam_node publish camera/image and camera/camera_info topics, the node aruco_gridboard subscribes to these topics and publish a camera_pose message to the mavros/vision_pose/pose topic, mavros translates ROS messages in mavlink messages and send it to the Flight Controller.
+The ROS node raspicam_node publish camera/image and camera/camera_info topics, the node aruco_gridboard subscribes to these topics and publish a camera_pose message to the mavros/vision_pose/pose topic, mavros translates ROS messages in MAVLink messages and send it to the Flight Controller.

 The messages SET_GPS_GLOBAL_ORIGIN and a SET_HOME_POSITION are sent with a `script <https://github.com/anbello/aruco_gridboard/blob/master/script/set_origin.py>`__ before starting to use the system.